B1 English lesson plan – Adverbs of Probability

 - Who will probably go to college/ university?

 - Who may become an elementary school teacher?

 - Who may start taking German/ Italian classes?

 - Who will probably do well in economics/ math/ essay writing?

 - Is there anyone who might be a good football coach?

 - Who may one day be an exchange student?

 2. Read the situations 1 and 2.
 What do you think might happen to each student?

 Last semester, I started taking German classes.
 They are twice a week, and we have long homework every time.
-I always do my homework, and study the new words.
+I always do my homework and study the new words.
 The grammar is hard, though.
 So, everything I write, I need to revise.
 I hope to be able to prepare well for the final test, even though I don’t have enough time to study.

 My best friend and I decided to take dancing lessons.
 It seemed like a fun thing to do but frankly, I am terrible at it.
-It takes me quite longer to get the steps than all the rest of the students, and I need twice as much time to practice.
+It takes me quite long to get the steps than all the rest of the students, and I need twice as much time to practice.
 Our coach says I am doing fine but she is just being nice, and probably does not want to discourage me.
-I’m really disappointed in myself, and don’t know whether to just quit or keep practicing and see what happens.
+I’m really disappointed in myself and don’t know whether to just quit or keep practicing and see what happens.